Are you looking for IXL reviews to decide whether it will work for you?

 IXL stands for “I excel” which I think is a very apt name.

 It is not just for maths and English too.
-IXL also has science, social studies, and Spanish, so is a complete online learning resource.
+IXL also has science, social studies, and Spanish.

 It is for all ages from grades K-12 (If you are in the UK see the table below to see what grades your child is in.)